Jerry-1031/Dynamite-Charting-Tools/README.md

-# Dynamite-Charting-Tools
+# Dynamite-Tools
-Some useful charting tools of the fanmade music game Dynamite.
+Some useful tools of the fanmade music game Dynamite.

 # kps_plot